I discovered Baja California whale watching in 2018 on my first road trip in Baja California and I completely fell in love.

 Here below in the San Ignacio paragraph, I will tell you more about this story.

-The second spot is Adolfo Lopez Mateos whale watching tour, at 1-hour drive from Ciudad Constitution, the second city you will find coming from La Paz.
+Adolfo Lopez Mateos is a fishing town at 1-hour drive from Ciudad Constitution, the second city you will find coming from La Paz.
 Road signs are visible, you can’t get lost.

-Adolfo Lopez Mateos was actually my favorite place for gray whales encounters.
+Adolfo Lopez Mateos was actually my favorite place for gray whale encounters.

 Here I will tell you why.